Cost of Attendance

 Annual Fees

-Korbel School of International Studies Student Fee$30$30Every quarter
+Korbel School of Global and Public Affairs Student Fee$30$30Every quarter

 Lamont School of Music Student Fee$95$95Every quarter